jean-merelis/angular-components/projects/merelis/angular/README.md

 ## Testing with Component Harnesses

-The library provides testing harnesses for the `MerSelectComponent` and its options, making it easier to test components that use these elements.
+The library provides testing harnesses for the `MerSelect` and its options, making it easier to test components that use these elements.
 These harnesses are built on top of Angular's Component Test Harnesses (CDK Testing) and provide a clean, implementation-detail-free way to interact with components in tests.

 ### Installation